 There’s many things I enjoyed about Belgium.

-Belgian Chocolate might just be right at the top of that list.
+Belgian Chocolate being right at the top of that list.

 Belgium is known for their Frites, Lace, variety of Beers, and most of all (for me) their Chocolate.